matplotlib/CZI_2024-06_mpl/LOI.md

 proposal interact?  (maximum of 250 words)

-Matplotlib is the most widely used and de-facto standard visualization library in Python (over 1M monthly users) and is a mature library (18+ years old) with over 1,250 individual code contributors.
+Matplotlib is the most widely used and de-facto standard visualization library in Python (over 1M monthly users) and is a mature library (20+ years old) with over 1,500 individual code contributors.
 In addition to being directly used by scientists, it is a core dependency of libraries and applications that implement domain-specific visualizations.
 To aid users in discovering these extensions we have been assigned a Trove classifier on PyPI [1].

-A wide range of domain-specific tools have been built with Matplotlib, such as:

 Given the centrality of visualization to data analysis across all domains, no single tool can satisfy all needs.
 There are a range of tools not built on Matplotlib (see https://pyviz.org/tools.html for a long but not exhaustive list) that target use cases that Matplotlib is not well suited for.

-Outside of the Python ecosystem, a wide range of domain-specific visualization libraries exist for R or full applications in Java.
-Proprietary solutions such as MATLAB or Tableau may also be used.
+Outside of the Python ecosystem, a wide range of biomedical visualization libraries and applications exist in R or Java.
+Proprietary solutions such as MATLAB or Tableau may also be used in various scientific fields.

+Matplotib's ubiquity and maturity provide users with a stable and easily understood tool on which to build both bespoke and reproducible visualizations.
+Its availability in the Python ecosystem allows for direct integration with various data processing and modelling tools in a familiar environment.

 [1] https://pypi.org/search/?q=&o=&c=Framework+%3A%3A+Matplotlib